PenguinCabinet/Oppai_benchmark/Readme_en.md

 > [!IMPORTANT]
 > This software does not endorse discrimination against women, sexual exploitation, or the denial of women's self-determination.
+>
+> This software is not good from a social moral point of view, but even if I delete it, OSINT will immediately reveal that I created it, so I will continue to release it.
+I am currently reflecting on this.

 <details>
 <summary>⚠️NSFW⚠️</summary>